-On 14th April we published our first report: Care workers’ perceptions of health and safety issues in social care during the COVID-19 pandemic.
+On 14th April we published our first report, based on this data: Care workers’ perceptions of health and safety issues in social care during the COVID-19 pandemic.
 L. Hayes, A. Tarrant, H.Walters, University of Kent (2020).

 If you use any material from these web pages, we suggest this is cited as follows:

 Hayes, L., Tarrant, A. and Walters, H. (2020) Social Care Regulation at Work: Health & Safety: Wales.
 University of Kent.
 [Viewed date].
 Available at: <https://research.kent.ac.uk/social-care-regulation-at-work/>